ATRedshaw/ATRedshaw.github.io/_posts/2024-05-16-the-xpts-dont-lie.md

   Args:
     - team_a_shots (list): List of xG values for shots by Team A
     - team_b_shots (list): List of xG values for shots by Team B

+  Return
+    - home_goals (int): Goals scored by Team A for the simulation
+    - away_goals (int): Goals scored by Team B for the simulation
   """
   # Simulate the home shots (Team A)
   home_goals = 0